JacobKronbeck/PixelPainterLegacy/README.md

-# PixelPainter
+# PixelPainterLegacy

-A browser-based pixel art editor that allows users to create pixel art and share it with others.
+This is a continuation project of [PixelPainter.](https://github.com/PixelPainter3-0/PixelPainter3.0) A browser-based pixel art editor that allows users to create pixel art and share it with others.
 It is built with Vue.js and .NET Core.

 ## Required IDE Setup